Veda Scott: International Wrestling Syndicate (2017–present)

-Scott made her IWS debut on August 5, 2017 at Scarred 4 Life, as Stefany Sinclair became the first-ever IWS Women's Champion by defeating Scott and Kath Von Goth, in the inaugural IWS Women's Title Three Way Match.
+Scott made their IWS debut on August 5, 2017 at Scarred 4 Life, as Stefany Sinclair became the first-ever IWS Women's Champion by defeating Scott and Kath Von Goth, in the inaugural IWS Women's Title Three Way Match.
 On April 6, 2019 at Unstoppable, Addy Starr defeated Solo Darling and Scott in the first IWS Women's Championship international contest, held at White Eagle Hall in Jersey City, as part of GCW's The Collective.
 On October 16, 2021 at Scarred for Life, Scott defeated Addy Starr for the IWS World Women's Championship.

+On August 6, 2022 at Scarred 4 Life, Scott lost the title to Melanie Havok in a four way match.

 All Elite Wrestling (2020)

 Scott was part of the commentary team for AEW's Women's Tag Team Cup Tournament: The Deadly Draw, which began on August 3, 2020.
-After the conclusion of the tournament, she joined the commentary team on AEW Dark.
+After the conclusion of the tournament, they joined the commentary team on AEW Dark.

 Personal life

-Scott was studying law during her professional wrestling debut in 2011, and graduated from the Drexel University School of Law in 2012.
-She was also a former Drexel Law Review editor.
+Scott was studying law during their professional wrestling debut in 2011, and graduated from the Drexel University School of Law in 2012.
+They were also a former Drexel Law Review editor.

-Scott is a vegan.
-She is non-binary and uses she and they pronouns.
+Scott is vegan.
+They are non-binary and use they/them and she/her pronouns.
 Scott has been engaged to fellow professional wrestler Mike Bailey since 2020, and they got married in May 2022.